cruidin/bird-lovers/README.md

 - Media queries - I just couldn't get the hang of it but with the help of my mentor, Seun, I was able to really get it eventually.
 - Aligning divs, content etc - I took a long time to learn how to align things properly but with the help of a game to learn how to use flexbox I was able to understand it well. http://flexboxfroggy.com/
 - Form - I tried to do this from scratch but styling it the way I wanted proved to be very challenging.
 I ended up using a combination of two different sources

+Some Comments
+We have a simple logo with just the name of the website at the top and the navigation menu just below it.
+When the mouse hovers on the links the background and font color change.
+The header is consistent throught the website

+Just below the header I opted for an image in a div as opposed to a hero image.
+After some research and consideration I decided this approach was more in tune with what I wanted to achieve.
+The image is consistent throughout the website.
+This article was particularly helpful: https://www.laralee.design/hero-image-alternatives/

+To facilitate the navigation within the main page I added a secondary navigation menu for this purpose

+There is a basic structure and it is used in all pages (except contact.html): two divs, the left for the illustration and the right for text

+The footer contains the links to all birds in birds.html page.
+They land in their specific location in birds.html.

 Languages Used
 * HTML5